javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/article.md

 First to say, from all that we've learned till now, it's impossible for `super` to work.

 Yeah, indeed, let's ask ourselves, how it could technically work?
 When an object method runs, it gets the current object as `this`.
-If we call `super.method()` then, how to retrieve that  method?
-In other words, we need to take the `method` from the parent prototype of the current object.
+If we call `super.method()` then, how to retrieve the `method`?
+Naturally, we need to take the `method` from the prototype of the current object.
 How, technically, we (or a JavaScript engine) can do it?

 Maybe we can get it `[[Prototype]]` of `this`, as `this.__proto__.method`?
 Unfortunately, that won't work.